By Cori Parks

 The huge hall was filled with two hundred bikes, each with a chair and slender instructor-training manual next to it.
 What is undeniable is that I was in a room full of talented people with extensive backgrounds in the fitness industry, all committed to the industry convention.
 I left feeling empowered and ready to climb aboard the new bikes that awaited me at my gym back home.
 That is, until I got there.

 Several of my colleagues at the gym had gone through the Spinning Instructor Training.
-They showed me their manuals and explained the expectations of Certified Spinning Instructors.
+They showed me their manuals, introduced me to indoor cycling routines for instructors, and explained the expectations of Certified Spinning Instructors.
 At first glance, I thought, “Wow, this looks intense.”
 But there were several factors about the Spinning certification that I could not ignore.

 First, to be a successful indoor cycling instructor, I wanted a supportive, passionate network of like-minded instructors and an archive of current and relevant research materials in order to become better.
-The Spinning Instructor Training Program equips instructors with on-going research on all things physiology, periodization and coaching, which helps the instructor truly engage each and every client before them.
+The Spinning Instructor Training Program is about so much more than just laying out creative indoor cycling routines for instructors.
+It equips instructors with on-going research on all things physiology, periodization and coaching, which helps the instructor truly engage each and every client before them.
 With a broader perspective, the Spinning Instructor Manual serves as a resource that I can refer to and know that I am consistent with the well-thought-out expectations of a professional body of excellent instructors.
 But most of all, Spinning has a well-established community with an open dialogue for instructors, facility owners, cyclists and enthusiasts.

 Many indoor cycling programs agree that cadence, heart rate, perceived exertion, hand/body position and duration of class are important factors.
-However, the Spinning program is based on real road cycling and knits these factors into a concrete training plan.
+But while they focus all of their energy on the fundamental indoor cycling routines for instructors, they often miss the bigger picture.
+The Spinning program is based on real road cycling and knits these factors into a concrete training plan.
 Spinning instructors have the opportunity to really grasp the breadth of science that shows why the settings on the bike are so important and what role a heart rate monitor plays in displaying the body’s real output or performance, rather than simply going through the motions to accomplish a workout.

 Safety Trumps Risk